-Adrenal Surgery Information Sheet
+Adrenal surgery Information Sheet

 Thyroid Surgery :: Parathyroid Surgery :: Adrenal surgery :: Multiple Endocrine Neoplasia

-DR. JULIE MILLER, BA, MD, FRACS Specialist Endocrine Surgeon
+A/Professor.
+JULIE MILLER, BA, MD, FRACS Specialist Endocrine Surgeon

-ADRENAL SURGERY INFORMATION SHEET
+Adrenal surgery INFORMATION SHEET

 A/PROFESSOR JULIE MILLER, BA, MD, FRACS

 Specialist Endocrine Surgeon

 Suite 12, Level 2, The Women's Hospital (03) 9347 8786

 (Including information from the SAGES - Society of American Gastrointenstinal and Laparoscopic Surgeons)

 The adrenal glands are shaped like small pyramids and sit just above your kidneys, under the lower ribs at the back.
 They make many important hormones that control various bodily functions including adrenaline for the “fight or flight” response, cortisol, a “stress hormone,” and aldosterone, to help control your body’s salt levels and blood pressure.
 The adrenals also make a small fraction of the body’s sex hormones.